onqtam/headjack/docs/why/SYSTEM.md

 A [study by Martin Gilens](https://www.cambridge.org/core/journals/perspectives-on-politics/article/testing-theories-of-american-politics-elites-interest-groups-and-average-citizens/62327F513959D0A304D4893B382B992B) has revealed that [the most terrifying graph on democracy is a flat line](https://www.vox.com/2014/5/14/5718080/the-most-terrifying-graph-about-democracy-is-a-straight-line)

+> "Is America a plutocracy?
+According to a 2014 study from Princeton University professor Martin Gilens and Northwestern University's Benjamin Page that examined close to 2,000 public opinion surveys, the answer may be yes.
+Gilens and Page found that while the opinions of everyday Americans rarely seemed to significantly influence decisions by Congress, those of the rich and interest groups did.
+>
+> In an ideal world... public support for an idea would more or less correlate with the probability of it becoming law.
+But the study found that public opinion pretty much hovers at a consistently low level of influence, regardless of how many citizens support or hate a proposal.
+But while average Americans seem increasingly unable to influence how they are actually governed, economic elites — the wealthy and influential — have a much greater chance of influencing legislators." - [Princeton Study Discovers What Our Politicians Really Think About Us](https://nypan.org/about/news-and-updates/2022/3/21/princeton-study-discovers-what-our-politicians-really-think-about-us#:~:text=Is%20America%20a,the%20chart%20below.)

 <iframe width="1122" height="631" src="https://www.youtube.com/embed/5tu32CCA_Ig" title="Corruption is Legal in America" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 > "If voting made any difference they wouldn't let us do it." - [Mark Twain](https://www.goodreads.com/quotes/400040-if-voting-made-any-difference-they-wouldn-t-let-us-do)